Introduction

 3D animation is accomplished with up to four weighted joints.

-A compute shader is ran at the start of each frame rendering to calculate which meshes are to be rendered, at which level of detail and from which ring.
-Then a series of indirect draw commands are performed for each ring twice - once for opaque meshes, and once for translucent meshes.
+A compute shader is ran at the start of each frame rendering to calculate which meshes are to be rendered and at which level of detail.
+Then a series of indirect draw commands are performed - once for opaque meshes, and once for translucent meshes.

 Physics